Mentor and Apprentice Opportunities in Sustainable Farming

 - Farms are using organic and/or sustainable production methods.
 Organic Certification and other certifications are not required, but we do ask that farms and farmers are “in-the-know” and conscientiously practicing organic standards.

 - Farms are dedicated to training new farmers by providing education as a pinnacle element of their apprenticeship program.

-DISCLAIMER: The Organic Growers School provides the Apprentice Link listing as a service to the southern Appalachian agriculture community.
+Organic Growers School provides the Apprentice Link listing as a service to the southern Appalachian agriculture community.
 OGS provides no recommendation or claim related to any profiles within the Farm Network.
 We encourage all potential apprentice participants to thoroughly research and inquire about each position, especially with respect to wages, safety and worker treatment.
-If you’re not sure what to expect from an apprenticeship, we encourage you to read our “Looking for Farm Work?” page before applying for any posted positions.
+If you’re not sure what to expect from an apprenticeship, we encourage you to read our information page for apprentices or our Apprentice Reflection page written by former apprentices before applying for any posted positions.
 We encourage all farmers to seek assistance in learning and carrying out best practices for farm internship management, including ongoing contact with area service providers and federal authorities for the most up-to-date information about labor laws related to apprenticeship positions.
 Farm reviews posted on each listing were made by third party participants and are unedited.
 OGS reserves the right to amend any information provided without notice.

 For more information on this program, please contact Avi Li, our Conference Coordinator, at email@example.com.